Plaristote/crails/COOKBOOK.md

 inside a template.
 If the variable wasn't stored in the SharedVar object, the pointer will be NULL, so don't forget to check that value to avoid unnecessary segmentation faults.

+## Render a view from a controller
+Here are a few demonstrations of how a view can be rendered from a controller:

+    void MyController::index()
+    {
+      // Will render the ecpp view within the default layout (layouts/application.html.ecpp) render("mycontroller/index.html.ecpp");
+    }

+    void MyController::index()
+    {
+      // Will render the ecpp view within the specified layout (layouts/mylayout.html.ecpp) render("mycontroller/index.html.ecpp", "layouts/mylayout");
+    }

+    void MyController::index()
+    {
+      string some_string = "some string was *not* null";

+      vars["some_string"] = &some_string; // Will make 'some_string' visible from the ECPP template
+      render("mycontroller/index.html.ecpp", "layouts/mylayout");
+    }

 # Scaffolding
 Scaffolding is a way of getting setting up a code base for new elements you wish to add to your application.